-From the Identity and Access Management tab in the VMware Identity Manager console, you can set up and manage the authentication methods, access policies, directory service, and customize the end-user portal and VMware Identity Manager console branding.
+The Identity and Access Management tab in the Workspace ONE Access console, is where you can set up and manage the authentication methods, access policies, directory service, and integrate with Workspace ONE UEM.

 The following is a description of the setup settings in the Identity and Access Management tab.